SWECO BUILDING STANDARDS GUIDANCE NOTE

 Pod types

-For the purposes of this document Pods can broadly be separated into two types; Open or Enclosed – download our PDF guide for examples.
+For the purposes of this document Pods can broadly be separated into two types; Open or Enclosed.
+Download our guide below for examples.

 There are pods that are fully enclosed but are fitted with a ceiling that can open upon activation of a smoke detector within the pod.
 Providing the pod is fitted with a smoke detector to BS EN 54-7 or a multi-sensor to BS EN 54-31, and the ceiling fails safe open on power failure then these pods can be considered as “open pods” for the purposes of the fire alarm and sprinkler coverage.
 However, they are considered as enclosed with regards to the inner room situation.
 There is also the option to interface the pod’s built in smoke detector with the building’s fire alarm system.